When is Homecoming season 2 released? What’s going to happen?

-Homecoming, the chilling and intriguing thriller based mostly on successful podcast of the identical identify, is coming again for a second sequence on Amazon.
+Homecoming, the chilling and intriguing thriller primarily based on successful podcast of the identical identify, is coming again for a second collection on Amazon.

-However with its major lead Julia Roberts not reprising her position, who shall be within the forged of the brand new season and what can we anticipate?
+However with its predominant lead Julia Roberts not reprising her position, who can be within the forged of the brand new season and what can we anticipate?

 - 7 Questions we now have forward of Amazon’s Homecoming season 2